 Just a short drive out of town and then a short walk to the lookout, don’t miss this gem.
-Find directions and more information here.

 Once much larger and connected to the mainland, the Razorback has been carved back to just a little slither of limestone off the coast.

 Great for photography and an epic place to catch the sunset, make sure to put this on your list of places to see.
-The walk begins at the Loch Ard Gorge car park.

 Lower Kalimna Falls is not the biggest waterfall on the Great Ocean Road but is certainly one of the most unique.
 A large alcove sits underneath a rock ledge where the water trickles, so you can enter the cave and actually watch the falls from behind.

 To see this place, you’ll need to take an easy three-kilometre walk through the Otways bush.
-More detailed information on the walk and exact location can be found here

 The gorgeous fishing village of Port Fairy is a good excuse to head further down the Great Ocean Road.
 Giffiths Island is connected to the mainland via a causeway and It makes for an incredible walk.